dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

       Composite reflectivity (dB) valid at 00z 1 Nov 2019

-    * The rainband orientation in SRW_RRFSv1alpha and SRW_GFSv15p2 is slightly different with that in RAP_ANL.
+    * The rainband orientation in SRW_RRFSv1alpha and SRW_GFSv15p2 is slightly different than that in RAP_ANL.
 The results from SRW_GFSv15p2 is sligtly stronger and better than that from SRW_RRFSv1alpha.

 ......................
 Summary and Discussion